-The term "showrunner" refers to the Executive Producer-level writer who oversees the writing, production, and creative direction of a T.V. series.
-In most production models, showrunners exercise enormous control over which stories their shows tell and which writers get to tell them.
+The term "showrunner" refers to the Executive Producer-lever writer or writers who oversee the writing, production, and creative direction of a T.V. series.
+Showrunners exercise enormous control over which stories their shows tell and which writers get to tell them.

-Both women and people of color have increased their representation among T.V. showrunners by 6% over the last two years.
+Both women and people of color have increased their representation among T.V. showrunners by 6% over the last two years.14